HackathonNiger/.github/profile/README.md

 ## 💡 About

-Welcome to the official GitHub organization for **Codefest International’s 2025 GWR Hackathon** — a nationwide event uniting thousands of developers, designers, and builders to create tech solutions for Nigeria.
+Welcome to the official GitHub organization for **Codefest Africa 2025 GWR Hackathon** — a nationwide event uniting thousands of developers, designers, and builders to create tech solutions for Nigeria.

 Our goal is to **build impactful software**, connect communities, and make history together.